-- ✓ Sign up for November SAT or October ACT. - ✓ Meet with your guidance counselor to discuss college applications - ✓ Plan visits to colleges (if you didn't get to them during the summer or if you want to return for a second visit).
+- ✓ Sign up for November SAT or October ACT. - ✓ Meet with your guidance counselor to be sure that your list includes colleges appropriate to your academic and personal record. - ✓ Review your personal records with your guidance counselor to ensure their accuracy. - ✓ Write to the colleges still on your list and request applications. - ✓ Plan visits to colleges (if you didn't get to them during the summer or if you want to return for a second visit).